bmackenty/DesigningSolutionsThroughProgramming/README.md

 # DesigningSolutionsThroughProgramming
 For our introduction to web programming class, targeted for 9th grade students (15 years old).

-For many students, this is their first programming class, where they write programs in an IDE, upload changes to a remote server, work with the Linux operating system, MYSQL, work with git (a little), and use PHP, CSS, HTML, the Bootstrap framework to create a "real" program.
+For many students, this is their first programming class, where they write programs in an IDE, upload changes to a remote server, work with the Linux operating system, MYSQL, work with git (a little), and use PHP, CSS, HTML and the Bootstrap framework to create a "real" program.

 Students will use these templates as a starting point to build a web application.